-Being the first overall pick in an NBA draft gives you instant recognition within the hobby but you also have to deliver.
+Being the first overall pick in an NBA draft gives you instant recognition within the hobby, but you also have to deliver.
 "The Brow" has done that, and more, making Anthony Davis rookie cards very popular.
 Helped by his obvious talent, the only thing holding Davis back from the upper echelon of basketball collecting is a winning team with true title potential.
 That changed when Davis joined the Los Angeles Lakers, winning a title in his first season with the storied franchise.

 Largely matching and even exceeding the expectations, Davis is one of the most dominant big men in today's NBA.
-Similarly, Anthony Davis rookie cards have proven to be just as formidable with collectors.
+Similarly, Anthony Davis rookie cards have proven to be nearly as formidable with collectors.

 Anthony Davis rookie cards are found in 2012-13 NBA products from Panini.
 They are available at all price points, depending on your budget and collecting preferences.
 Below you will find details and images for all of Davis' rookies.